University of Southern Maine Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At University of Southern Maine, approximately 62% of students took out student loans averaging $6,748 a year.
-That adds up to $26,992 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At University of Southern Maine, approximately 60% of students took out student loans averaging $6,833 a year.
+That adds up to $27,332 over four years for those students.

-The student loan default rate at University of Southern Maine is 6.1%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at University of Southern Maine is 6.0%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do University of Southern Maine Graduates Make?students who graduate from University of Southern Maine with a bachelor's degree go on to jobs where they make an average salary of $38,700 in their early years.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

 Location of University of Southern Maine